NickCrew/ahk-scripts/README.md

 - [AHK Quick Reference](https://www.autohotkey.com/docs/AutoHotkey.htm)

-## Scripts
+## Script Organization

-AHK scripts organized into subfolders based on the key types or intended use.
+AHK scripts are organized into subfolders based on the key types or intended use.
+Each `.ahk` file should have a well-defined purpose.
+For greater flexibility profiles should be used to group scripts together using `#include`.

 ### Profiles

-Profiles at the top level are only including other scripts as related groupings.

-> For example, the `HHKB2_Profile.ahk` includes all scripts I like to use with a Happy Hacking keyboard on Windows.
+`*_Profile.ahk` files can be used to organize scripts in a logical group using `#include` statements.

+For example, you may want a profile associated with a certain machine or keyboard.

+### Simple Keybinding File Naming

+A descriptive naming convention is used when possible.

+`<special behavior>_<modifiers>_<normal keys>_<action>.ahk`

+> Example: `Tap_LControl_To_Escape` : _Left control_ is treated as _escape_  when tapped by itself.

-### Special Behaviors
+### Startup

-Special behaviors will be indicated at the front of a script file name.
-e.g. `Tap` prefix for functions that only take affect when a key is tapped alone.
+A single `startup.ahk` should be placed in the `"%AppData%\Microsoft\Windows\Start Menu\Programs\Startup\"` folder.

+Using only `#include` statements, select profiles and scripts from this repo that you wish to launch on startup.

+This file is also created when executing `init.bat`.